 South Africa and Italy maintain excellent relations covering the full range of activities, both on a governmental level as well as in the private sector.
-In 2003, the ministers of foreign affairs of South Africa and Italy, signed an MoU on Bilateral Consultations, establishing a framework for regular bilateral consultations at Ministerial or Deputy Ministerial Level and regular meetings at Senior Official Level.

 The focus remains on sustaining political dialogue and increasing economic cooperation between South Africa and Italy, focussing on the priorities of the NDP.

 Both countries have signed a number of agreements in various areas of cooperation in fields such as science and technology, defence, police and water, among others, and are in the process of exploring further areas of cooperation in sectors such as environment.
 Italy views South Africa as a strategic partner and a leader on the African continent.
 It is the eighth-largest economy in the world and a member of the G20 and the G7.

 South Africa's economic relations with Italy are strong and there is a growing interest in the country as an investment destination.
 Italy and South Africa have engaged in a strategic partnership as equals based on shared values and converging interests, which include supporting peace, security and development in Africa, strengthening and reforming the multilateral system and promoting a more inclusive, efficient and equitable system of global governance.